irsdl/IIS-ShortName-Scanner/README.md

 Installation
 --------------
-The recent version has been compiled by using Open JDK 17 (an old jar fail for JDK7 is also available).
+The recent version has been compiled by using Open JDK 17 (an old jar file for JDK7 is also available).
 You will need to download files in the [/release](https://github.com/irsdl/IIS-ShortName-Scanner/tree/master/release) directory to use this old application!

 You can also compile this application yourself.
 Please submit any issues in GitHub for further investigation.